NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.Realtime.md

     summary: An event that is fired when Realtime is disconnected from a room.
 - name: Properties
   members:
+  - name: joinRoomOnStart
+    definition: bool joinRoomOnStart { get; }
+    summary: A boolean indicating whether Realtime will try to automatically connect on Start().
+    remarks: This setting can only be configured in the editor inspector.
+If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
   - name: roomToJoinOnStart
     definition: string roomToJoinOnStart { get; }
     summary: The name of the room to join on start if one was configured in the inspector.
     remarks: This setting can only be configured in the editor inspector.
 If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
-  - name: joinRoomOnStart
+  - name: roomServerConfigurationToJoinOnStart
-    definition: bool joinRoomOnStart { get; }
+    definition: string roomServerConfigurationToJoinOnStart { get; }
-    summary: A boolean indicating whether Realtime will try to automatically connect on Start().
+    summary: The room server configuration to use when spinning up a fresh room if join room on start is enabled in the inspector.
     remarks: This setting can only be configured in the editor inspector.
-If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
+If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead along with a ConnectOptions struct.
   - name: normcoreAppSettings
     definition: NormcoreAppSettings normcoreAppSettings { get; set; }
     summary: The app settings object reference used when Realtime connects.
 Changing this while the Realtime instance is connected will not have any effect until the next time it connects.